Wyam2/docs/input/docs/concepts/shortcodes.md

 ## Shortcode Names

-By convention shortcode names use CamelCase due to the fact that most of them come from .NET classes, which are also named with CamelCase.
+By convention shortcode names use PascalCase due to the fact that most of them come from .NET classes, which are also named with PascalCase.
 That said, the shortcode name is case-insensitive so if you prefer to use some other casing convention, you can.

 ## Parameters